adevrrc/adev-p2-notes/docs/csharp-oop/properties.md

 ### `get` Accessor

-To access an object's state, a properties must include a `get` accessor.
+To access an object's state, a property must include a `get` accessor.
 A `get` accessor can include any type of statements, but must have a `return`.

 ```csharp
 get